wazuh/wazuh-kubernetes/docs/ref/credentials.md

 > which puts the deployment back on the default password while the indexer keeps the new one.
 Prefer
 > editing the manifest, or make sure whoever re-applies the overlay knows.

-Apply the Secrets through Kustomize, not with `kubectl apply -f wazuh/secrets/<file>`:
-`indexer-cred-secret.yaml` and `dashboard-cred-secret.yaml` take their namespace from `wazuh/kustomization.yml`, so applying them directly lands them in the wrong namespace.
+Prefer applying the overlay over `kubectl apply -f wazuh/secrets/<file>`.
+The Secret manifests do declare `namespace: wazuh`, so a direct apply lands in the right namespace, but going through Kustomize keeps the live Secret and the overlay you deploy with in agreement.

 ### Step 6: Restart the workloads that read the Secrets